Sourcegraph Deployment Best Practices

 Only the latest versions of IDEs are generally supported, but most versions within a few months up-to-date generally work.

-- VS code: https://github.com/sourcegraph/sourcegraph-vscode; we don’t yet support VSCodium
+- VS Code: https://github.com/sourcegraph/sourcegraph/tree/main/client/vscode; we don’t yet support VSCodium

-- Jetbrains IDEs: https://github.com/sourcegraph/sourcegraph-jetbrains - we only test with IntelliJ IDEA, but it should work with no issues in all Jetbrains IDEs:
+- JetBrains IDEs: https://github.com/sourcegraph/sourcegraph/tree/main/client/jetbrains – we mainly test the plugin with IntelliJ IDEA, but it should work with no issues in all JetBrains IDEs, including:

 - IntelliJ IDEA